When You Can’t Get Medicaid And Can’t Afford Obamacare

 • $12,700 for a family.

-By ACA’s own definition, Obamacare policies are becoming “unaffordable” for more and more Americans.
-The high premiums and high deductibles combine to cost families many thousands of dollars each year BEFORE any insurance benefits are paid by the insurance plans.
+By ACA’s own definition, Obamacare policies can be “unaffordable” if individuals and families do not qualify for a financial subsidy.
+High premiums and high deductibles combined can cost families many thousands of dollars each year BEFORE any insurance benefits are paid by the insurance plans.

 This is why so many people are considering and purchasing other insurance coverage options now available to them.